York (UK Parliament constituency): History

 By virtue of its importance, York was regularly represented in Parliament from an early date: it had been required to send delegates to the assembly of 1265, but no actual returns survive until the end of the 13th century.
 The structure of the civic government of the city provided the basis by which it elected its Parliamentary representatives.
 In the years following the city's Royal Charter, granted in the 1150s, power was held by a Lord Mayor and associated bailiffs.
 Further expansion of governance saw the establishment of coroners, sheriffs and aldermen.
 The appointment of twelve aldermen in 1399 led to the establishment of the City Council.
 Subsequently, other tiers of governance, such as the probi homines and the communitas, would eventually provide the bodies for the election of MPs.
-Those who occupied such positions were all freemen of the city and frequently came form the mercantile classes rather than the nobility, and were considered the electorate of the city.
+Those who occupied such positions were all freemen of the city and frequently came from the mercantile classes rather than the nobility, and were considered the electorate of the city.
 In the beginnings of the constituency this electorate was about twenty four, but had risen to around seventy five by 1690.
 Early in the 18th century, the number of freemen being made had increased significantly and this further increased the electorate.
 By the election of 1830, there were about 3,800 registered voters.

 There was a period between 1581 and 1597 where elections were a two-stage process.
 In the first stage, member of the common chamber of the council and 50 freeholders cast votes and the top four contenders would progress to a second ballot.
 This ballot was conducted by the Lord Mayor and the aldermen and the top two would be returned as MPs.
 In 1597 this process was reduced to a single ballot whereby all of those in both the commons and assembly of York would cast two votes.
 The two contenders with the most votes were returned as MP.
 From 1628 the process became fully open, as previously the process had an element of pre-approval by the Lord mayor and the aldermen.

 A borough constituency consisting of the city of York has been represented in every Parliament since the Model Parliament of 1295.
 Until 1918, it returned two MPs; since then it has returned one.
 Until 1997, when its official name became City of York with no boundary changes, the constituency was usually simply called York.

 Following their review of parliamentary representation in North Yorkshire, the Boundary Commission for England recommended the creation of two new seats for the City of York.
 Both the City of York and Vale of York seats were abolished in 2010 and replaced by two new constituencies, namely York Central and York Outer.